aws-samples/aws-modernization-with-baffle/content/3_ModuleThree/dynamic_rbac_setup.md

 # Lab 2 - No-code Application Encryption and Dynamic Masking

 ## Setup Rules and Policies (For Reference)

-As with the previous lab, the CloudFormation template you used to perform setup at the beginning of the workshop has used Baffle Manager’s REST APIs to prepopulate your deployment with the RBAC rules and encryption and dynamic masking policies needed to successfully complete this lab, so you
+**NOTE**: As with the previous lab, the CloudFormation template you used to perform setup at the beginning of the workshop has used Baffle Manager’s REST APIs to prepopulate your deployment with the RBAC rules and encryption and dynamic masking policies needed to successfully complete this lab, so you